nic0michael/Nicos-Kanban-Board-Microservice/deployement_instructions.md

 # Deployment Instructions

-## Beta Version 1.0.0B
+## Release Version 1.0.1
-This code is ready for trial usage
+This code is ready for usage

 ## Instalation od Java JDK JRE 8
 We intend to migrate our JDK to OpenJDK 11 and rebuild this project